mxagar/linux_nvidia_egpu/BlogPost.md

 This blog post is not about the [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/).
 Instead, it's about my eGPU setup, the *personal supercomputer* I've been using the past 2 years.
 Image from [NVIDIA](https://nvidianews.nvidia.com/news/nvidia-dgx-spark-arrives-for-worlds-ai-developers)

-You have probably followed the release of the [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/) *personal supercomputer*.
+You have maybe followed the release of the [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/) *personal supercomputer*.
 The device, with 128 GB of memory, 20 CPU cores, and a price of USD $3,999.00, will be definitely on the wish list of any AI nerd for this Christmas.

 This blog post is my personal and humble alternative.
 Indeed, in the past 2 years I have been using an NVIDIA eGPU (external GPU) from my MacBook M1, but via a Linux machine, which plays the role of a server.
 Since some colleagues and friends showed interest, I decided to [**thoroughly document it on Github**](https://github.com/mxagar/linux_nvidia_egpu) in the form of the guide I was looking for, but couldn't find completely.
 On the other hand, this blog post introduces the overall setup and the motivation behind it.
 Here's the schematics of my *supercomputer*:

 ![eGPU Linux & Mac Setup](./assets/egpu_linux.png)

-I mainly use the GPU to train general Deep Learning models (with [VSCode Remote Development](https://code.visualstudio.com/docs/remote/ssh)) and to run LLMs locally (with [Ollama](https://ollama.com/)); as you can see in the picture above:
+I mainly use the eGPU to train general Deep Learning models (with [VSCode Remote Development](https://code.visualstudio.com/docs/remote/ssh)) and to run LLMs locally (with [Ollama](https://ollama.com/)); as you can see in the picture above:

 - I have a [Lenovo ThinkPad P14s](https://www.lenovo.com/gb/en/p/laptops/thinkpad/thinkpadp/p14s-amd-g1/22wsp144sa1) with an integrated NVIDIA Quadro T500 graphics card running Ubuntu.
-- I attach to a Thunderbolt port of the Lenovo a [Razer Core X External Case](https://www.razer.com/mena-en/gaming-laptops/razer-core-x) which contains a [NVIDIA GeForce RTX 3060](https://www.gigabyte.com/Graphics-Card/GV-N3060GAMING-OC-12GD-rev-20) with 12 GB of memory.
+- I attach to a Thunderbolt port of the Lenovo a [Razer Core X External Case](https://www.razer.com/mena-en/gaming-laptops/razer-core-x) which contains a [NVIDIA GeForce RTX 3060](https://www.gigabyte.com/Graphics-Card/GV-N3060GAMING-OC-12GD-rev-20), with 12 GB of memory.
-- I run applications which require GPU power on the Lenovo/Ubuntu but interface with them via my MacBook Pro (M1).
+- I run applications which require GPU power on the Lenovo/Ubuntu but interface with them via my MacBook (M1).

 You might ask *why I would want to run and train models locally*, since we have many cloud services available that spare us with the hustle.
 Here're my answers: